badjeff/zmk-analog-input-driver/README.md

-			/* enable report mdoe for gamepad axix or knob */ /* to only call input_report on quantquantized value is updated */ report-on-change-only;
+			/* enable report mdoe for gamepad axix or knob */ /* to only call input_report on quantquantized value is updated */ /* NOTE: mouse input does NOT need this */ report-on-change-only;

 		};